10 Steps for Doing Short Term Missions Trips Well

 Remember the missionaries and locals are experts on their own nation.
 Please respect the national staff and follow their recommendations.

-7. Be flexible and put your control-freak alter ego aside for a week
+7. Be flexible and put your ego aside for a week

 It’s going to be tough to travel to the developing world.
 Most things will not go according to schedule or plan, and you huffing and puffing around like Darth Vader, isn’t going to change anything.